How Your Business Can Make Money Selling on Instagram

 Grow Your Instagram Audience

-To effectively leverage Instagram as a sales channel, you need to first grow your Instagram followers.
+To effectively leverage Instagram as a sales channel, you first need to grow your Instagram followers.

 1. Optimize your Instagram profile.